ljiang09/ant-maze-solver/README.md

 - Determines how many ants are used to explore the maze for each iteration.
-- If the number of ants is too low, the algorithm may not explore enough of the maze to eventually find a path due to pheromones evaporating between iterations.
+- If the number of ants is too low, the algorithm may not explore enough of the maze to eventually find a path due to pheromones evaporating quickly between iterations.
 - If the number of ants is too high, the algorithm may become overwhelmed with pheromones, potentially causing it to converge on a suboptimal path.